Logiqx/gps-details/docs/devices/apple/watches/wingfoil-230722-1407Z/README.md

 The chart shows how the speed accuracy estimate is relatively stable under normal circumstances, such as when on the rider is travelling at a speed in excess of 5 m/s (approximately 10 knots).

+The worst speed accuracy estimate was over 4 m/s (over 8 knots) and was recorded at around point 2357.
+This was almost certainly a submersion during a fall / crash and the speed at this time should be deemed invalid.

 Note: The use of 5 m/s is somewhat arbitrary but works well for the purposes of this illustration.

 ![Doppler Speed vs Accuracy](img/dspda.png)